sjl/red-tape/docs/05-result-maps.markdown

 Only fields that actually threw errors will have entries in the `:errors` map.

 If any form-level cleaners threw an error, `:errors` will contain an entry for `:red-tape/form`.
-This will be a vector of form-level errors.
+This will be a vector of form-level errors (for the reasons described in the previous section).

-TODO: Explain why it's a vector (when a set is given).

-If errors were thrown anywhere, `:errors` will be `nil`.
+If no errors were thrown anywhere, `:errors` will be `nil`.

 :data
 -----